amiteshag320/AI-CHAMP-CV-/README.md

 ## TASK 4
 (Two API's)
+for `SECONDAPI` you need to run a command in command prompt for downloading nltk.stopwords , command is " python -m nltk.downloader stopwords"

 I have used `flask` for making APIs , to use my API you should go through `TASK4 API` folder.The first API first downloads the pdffile in an `uploads` folder after then it extarcts the text part and gives output in JSON format.
 * There is a folder `template` which consists of two templates one is  api1.html and api2.html
 * So the folders **uploads**, **template/api1.html**,`FIRSTAPI.py` are important for successfull running of my first API.
 The second API takes text data as input and gives the **10 most Frequent words** the text data and also **10 most essential words** in the text data it also outputs in `JSON` format.
 * I have used `Counter` and `IDF` value for calculating the frequency and keywords .